-Direct and connecting flights from Turkey to Indonesia are held every day of the week.
-Direct flights depart from Istanbul and arrive at Ngurah Rai Airport in Bali in 13 hours 25 minutes and Soekarno-Hatta International Airport in Jakarta in 11 hours 40 minutes.
+There are direct and connecting flights from Turkey to Indonesia every day of the week.
+It takes 13 hours and 25 minutes from Istanbul to Ngurah Rai Airport in Bali, and 11 hours and 40 minutes to Jakarta Soekarno-Hatta International Airport by direct flights.

-Visa is not required for Turkish citizens on visits up to 30 days.
+Visas are not required for Turkish citizens for visits up to 30 days.

-Should you choose to land at Bali airport, your only transportation option is a taxi at the airport, which is 13 kilometers outside the city center.
-A fixed fare tariff is applied instead of a taximeter in taxis.
+If you have chosen to land at the airport in Bali, your only transportation option at the airport, which is 13 kilometers outside the city center, is a taxi.
+In taxis, a fixed fare tariff is applied instead of a taximeter.

-One of Indonesia’s most important problems, where taxis are divided into two classes economically and luxuriously, is traffic.
-The traffic that flows from the left and is always chaotic makes the situation a little tricky, especially for those who try to travel around the city on foot, so it is useful to use the under and overpasses to cross the street.
+One of the most important problems in Indonesia, where taxis are divided into two classes as economic and luxury, is traffic.
+The traffic flowing from the left and always chaotic makes the situation a bit difficult, especially for those who try to travel around the city on foot, so it is useful to use the underpasses and overpasses to cross the street.

-You can use the bus and the rail system in urban transportation, but this network is not very developed except Java.
-Due to traffic, the trip usually takes a little longer than you planned.
-It is almost impossible to use public transport in Bali.
-Instead, you can use scooter taxis or rent a car.
-If you have a driving license, you can also opt for a bike.
-These two seem like better options for strolling through the city’s narrow streets.
+You can use the bus and rail system for urban transportation, but except for Java, this network is not very developed.
+Due to traffic, the journey usually takes a little longer than you planned.
+In Bali, it is almost impossible to use public transport, you can use scooter taxis or rent a car instead.
+If you have a license, you can also choose a motorbike or a bicycle, these two seem like better options for navigating the narrow streets of the city.

-You can use buses to go to other cities, but don't expect too much comfort.
-Although the ticket prices are a bit higher, you also have the train option, and it is much more comfortable than the bus.
+You can use buses to go to other cities, but don't expect much comfort.
+Although ticket prices are slightly higher, you also have the option of train and it is much more comfortable than the bus.

-Indonesia has monsoon and tropical climates, and the country has two seasons, wet and dry.
-The dry season between April and October is the ideal time to visit Indonesia, where the average temperature is high all year round.
+Indonesia, which has monsoon and tropical climate characteristics, has two seasons, rainy and dry.
+The dry season between April and October is the ideal time to visit Indonesia, where the average temperature is high throughout the year.

-If you prefer rain rather than warmth, the period between November and March is the rainy season.
-Although the rain sometimes creates a relaxing effect because the weather is hot, the days when the monsoons increase its influence and last too long can be particularly troublesome during your visit.
-Many national parks even close their doors to visitors due to the risk of landslides.
+If you prefer rain rather than heat, the period between November and March is the rainy season.
+Although sometimes the rain creates a relaxing effect because the weather is hot, the days when the monsoon rains increase their effect and last too long can be especially troublesome for traveling.
+In fact, many national parks close their doors to visitors due to the risk of landslides.

-In July and August, the islands are quite crowded and the prices are much higher than the other months.
+In July and August, the islands are very crowded and prices are much higher than in other months.

-The dry season is the best time for diving and surfing.
-However, in Indonesia, which exhibits microclimate characteristics, the time of these seasons may also vary according to where you are going, so it is useful to plan your holiday after determining which part you will visit in advance.
+The dry season is the best time, especially for diving and surfing.
+However, the time of these seasons in Indonesia, which exhibits microclimate characteristics, may vary depending on where you go, so it is useful to plan your holiday after determining which part you will visit in advance.

-Christmas and New Year are known as the busiest times in Indonesia, prices rise accordingly, but if you are curious about what the festival of this exotic archipelago is like, you should definitely coincide your holiday with these months.
+Christmas and New Year's time are known as Indonesia's busiest times, prices rise in the same direction, but if you are wondering how the festival of this exotic archipelago will be, you should definitely coincide your holiday with these months.